Properties of contact toric structures and concave boundaries of linear plumbings: Preliminaries on plumbings and symplectic toric geometry

 An equivariant version of the Darboux theorem states that a small neighborhood of a fixed point in a symplectic toric manifold $W$ is modelled by a toric complex space $(\mathbb{C}^n,\omega_{st}=\frac{i}{2}\sum_{k=1}^ndz_k\wedge d\bar{z}_k)$, with the toric action generated by the Hamiltonian vector fields $X_k=2\pi i(z_k\frac{\partial}{\partial z_k}-\bar{z}_k\frac{\partial}{\partial \bar{z}_k})$, for $k=1,\ldots,n$.
 The corresponding moment map is given by

 and the moment map image is the standard cone (see Figure~\ref{standard moment cone}).
 Therefore, a moment map image of a small neighborhood of a vertex can be mapped by some $SL(n,\mathbb{Z})$ transformation to the standard cone.
-In particular, fixed points in a symplectic toric manifold correspond to vertices of a moment map image and inward normal vectors of the facets meeting in a vertex form a $\mathbb Z^n$-basis.
+In particular, fixed points in a symplectic toric manifold correspond to vertices of a moment map image.

+According to Atiyah–Guillemin–Sternberg convexity theorem (\cite{Atiyah, GuiSte}), a moment map image of a closed symplectic toric manifold is a convex polytope and a pre-image of any point in the moment polytope is connected, i.e. one orbit.
+Moreover, a moment polytope is a Delzant polytope (\cite{Delzant}), that is, simple (there are $n$ edges emanating from any vertex), rational (inward normal vectors of the facets of the moment polytope belong to $\mathbb Z^n$) and smooth (inward normal vectors of the facets meeting in a vertex form a $\mathbb Z^n$-basis).